Sarojini Mahishi: Early life

 Sarojini Mahishi was born to Kamalabai and Bindurao Mahishi on 3 March 1927 in Dharwad, a city in the erstwhile Bombay Presidency of British India (in present-day Karnataka).
 She was the second of eight children.
 Her father Bindurao was a leading advocate and Sanskrit scholar.
 Sarojini was schooled in the government-run schools of Dharwad before she attended Willingdon College in Sangli.
 She received a degree in law from the Raja Lakhamgouda Law College in Belgaum, and a master's degree in Sanskrit language.

 Career

 Sarojini Mahishi began her career as a teacher and taught Sanskrit and law for a few years at Janata Shikshana Samiti College in Dharwad before joining the State Social Welfare Board.

 During 1980 Indian general election, she was a member of Central Election Committee of Janata Party to select the candidates for election.
 In 1983, Sarojini Mahishi was elected to the Rajya Sabha from the state of Karnataka as a member of Janata Party.
 In 1989, she refused to accept the merger of Janata Party into Janata Dal.
 She continued to be member of Janata Party along with Indubhai Patel, Subramanian Swamy, Syed Shahabuddin and H. D. Deve Gowda.

 Mahishi died on 25 January 2015 at her residence in Ghaziabad, Uttar Pradesh.
-Her remains were cremated in a crematorium in Lodhi Road, Delhi, and her last rites were performed by her brother P. B. Mahishi.
+Her remains were cremated in a crematorium in Lodi Road, Delhi, and her last rites were performed by her brother P. B. Mahishi.